 Everyone hates Monday unless it’s a holiday, right?
 Who doesn’t complain that there aren’t enough hours in a day to get everything done?
 Our busy 21st-century lives have evolved, but the quantums of time in which we live haven’t evolved with us.
-According to worldwide studies on labor, we Americans work more hours anually than any other nation in the world.
+According to worldwide studies on labor, the U.S. takes fewer vacation days annually than any other nation in the world and ranks 7th for working the most hours.
 People put in 50, 60, 70 and sometimes 80 hours per week in this country despite only getting paid for 40, and take fewer days off than any other industrialized nation (only 13 per year).
 It must make early-20th century fighters for fair labor practices turn in their graves.
 Many people now work at least one day on the weekend anyway.
 Employers are all too happy to accept this type-A behavior, but the truth is we all need more time.
 We can’t put more time in a day, but what if we could put more time in the week?
 Wouldn’t it be great if all our weekends were three-day weekends?
 We’d have more time to spend with our family and friends, or “get things done” as your needs dictate.

 But how can we do all this, put in a regular work week, and still have three days off?

 It’s simple, we just need to change how we define a week.
 We don’t have 7 days in the week because it makes for some perfect division of the year or something ridiculous like that, because that’s off by a day anyway.
 So what difference does it make if we’re off by two or three days instead of one in the course of a year?
 Actually, none at all.
 The accuracy of our trip around the sun is based on a 365-day year, which with the addition of leap years accurately reflects that cycle and has nothing to do with how many days there are in a week.
 So where did the 7-day week come from?